Take Coin Dealer Gold & Silver Coin Advice with a Grain of Salt

 Earlier today a regular and valued customer brought to our attention an article from another coin dealer who recommended that coin collectors and investors of gold and silver bullion invest in certain types of coins, bars and rounds.
-Most of the recommendations were less recognized and popular items, and didn’t make sense especially considering that premiums on most gold and silver coins have been dropping as of late.
-In fact, some premiums, such as those on American gold eagles, South African gold krugerrands and Canadian gold maple leaf coins are near their historical average.
-Rather than taking the advice of a coin dealer at face value, who may have ulterior motives, we recommend that you consider the following factors before investing in gold or silver coins and bullion.
+Most of the recommendations were less recognized and popular items, and didn’t make sense.
+Especially considering that premiums on most gold and silver coins have been increasing, as the spot price has been decreasing as of late.

 It goes without saying that the price of coins and bullion should be one of the most important factors to consider before making a purchase.
 While prices change daily, based on the spot price of gold and silver, the premiums at which coins and bullion are sold tend to be more consistent.

 In other words, if there’s not a large and available market for the coins and bullion that you’re considering, it may be best to consider alternatives.
 While trends and personal preferences are subject to change over time, some of the most liquid gold coin offerings are American gold eagles, American gold buffaloes, South African gold krugerrands and Canadian gold maple leaf coins.

-As such, we recommend that you always have a healthy supply of coins from your country of origin and residence on hand.
+As such, we and other coin dealers recommend that you always have a healthy supply of coins from your country of origin and residence on hand.
 Attempting to sell an obscure coin from another country may prove to be challenging, even if you happen to have a lower mintage or key date coin in your possession.